 Whose authority are you under?

 Scripture states that Christ is the High Priest of the new covenant.
 Most people would agree with this statement; however, in their behaviours Christ is not in control of their lives, nor is he the Head of all things.

-Why?
-Because they partake of the harlot church system that compromises the way of Christ with man's doctrines.
+Because they partake of the harlot church system that compromises the way of Christ with human tradition.